Write! in Vietnam: a fieldwork residency

-Join writers and scientists in the forest of the central highlands of Vietnam for writing workshops, presentations, and explorations toward transformative ecological thought.
+Join writers and scientists in the central highlands of Vietnam for writing workshops, presentations, and explorations toward transformative ecological thought.

 About the facilitators:

 A. Anupama (Anu for short) visited Vietnam in December 2017, and is excited to bring other writers to experience the spirit of this remarkable place.
 She is an Indian-American poet, essayist, translator, and critic.
 A graduate of the MFA in Writing program at Vermont College of Fine Arts, she teaches creative writing at Ramapo College and Writopia Lab.
 Her writing has appeared in Fourteen Hills, Monkeybicycle, Waxwing, Drunken Boat, CutBank, The Tulane Review, Numéro Cinq and other publications.
 She organized an overseas residency in Slovenia and started running writers’ events in the lower Hudson valley in 2014, leading to the founding of River River Writers Circle in 2015.